insidegui/DarkModeBuddy/README.md

 # Compatibility

-**DarkModeBuddy requires macOS Catalina and a Mac with a built-in ambient light sensor**
+**DarkModeBuddy requires macOS Catalina or later and a Mac with a built-in ambient light sensor.
+External displays with ambient light sensors are not currently supported.**

-The app currently doesn't support older Macs (from before 2018) or external displays with ambient light sensors.
+Below is a non-exhaustive list of Mac models that have been verified to work with DarkModeBuddy.
+If your Mac is newer than any of the models on the list, it is likely to be supported as well.

+- MacBook Air (M1, 2020)
+- MacBook Pro (M1, 2020)
+- MacBook Pro 16" (2019)
+- MacBook Pro 13" (2018)
+- MacBook Pro (Retina, 15-inch, Mid 2015)

 Pull requests adding support to hardware that's not currently supported are more than welcome.

 # Download